netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 The process for creating shipments manually can be too time-consuming or cumbersome for merchants with a high shipment volume.
 To make this easier, you can automate the process for creating shipments and transmitting them to DHL.
-Enable the automatic shipment creation in the `Module configuration`_ and select which services should be booked by default (in addition to those selected by the customer in the checkout).
+Enable the automatic shipment creation in the `Module configuration`_.
+The automatic shipment creation applies the services configured in *Shipment Defaults*.
+If the customer selected additional services during checkout, those selections are applied on top.

 .. admonition:: Note